kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Internal Node in-order successor**

 the in-order successor of 23 is 27; of 50, 51; of 60, 62; and so on\ |mdash|\ all successors of these internal nodes are the first key of the left most leaf node in the right subtree.
-Since we converted all 2-nodes into 3- or 4-nodes as we descended to the leaf that contains the in-order successor, we know the leaf will not be a 2-node, and therefore the swapped internal key can safely be removed from it.

 There two techniques for converting 2-nodes into 3-nodes as we descend the tree:

 Case 1: If an adjacent sibling of the 2-node is a 3- or 4-node, we "steal" an item from the sibling by rotating items and moving the subtree.
 For example, if 4 is to be deleted from this tree